This page was last updated on October 7th, 2022

 But there is something else: All businesses in France and Italy close at the same time, every August.
 It means the city gets swamped with tourists from these countries on top of the already busy tourist season.

-Expect almost criminal prices for accommodations in Amsterdam and high airfare to and from the country.
+Expect almost criminal prices for accommodations in Amsterdam and high airfare to and from Amsterdam.
 Tourist attractions and museums will often reach their capacity and will refuse entry.
-And just expect extremely crowded streets everywhere.
+And expect crowded streets everywhere.
 If you can, it's best to plan around it.
-Or plan on doing things off-the beaten track.
+Or plan on doing off-the beaten track activities.
 For which of course this website is an excellent resource.

 Did this post help you?